franciscofox/school-administration/school-administration/README.md

 ## Installation
 To install and run the School Administration web app:
-* Ensure you have access to the school-admin API.
-This API is a prerequisite and can be installed from its respective GitHub repository.
+* Ensure you have access to the School Admin API.
+This API is a prerequisite and can be installed from its respective [GitHub repository](https://github.com/franciscofox/school-administration-server).
 * Install necessary dependencies for this project.

 ## Getting Started